matheuspassini/Tech-Company-Big-Data/jobs/utils/README.md

 ├── config.py            # Centralized configurations and paths
 ├── spark_utils.py       # Common Spark utilities and functions
 └── README.md           # This file

+Note: This directory is packaged into utils.zip for distribution to Spark containers.
 ```

 ## Files Overview